g-pechorin/dukscala/README.md

-Easier (maybe even easy?) embedding of Scala in C++.
+Scala and C++ *experiments* with a bunch of "out of date" parts that need to put back together.

 * Development is carried out on [BitBucket](https://bitbucket.org/g-pechorin/dukscala)
 * ... and mirrored to [GitHub](https://github.com/g-pechorin/dukscala) sometimes ...

-# Goal

-This is (intended to be) a *grease-layer* between Scala-JS and C++ via [DukTape][DukTape].

-... rather than a glue-layer that does it for you, but, not always the way you'd like.

-It does this with an IDL and some SBT trickery to prepare things like `CMakeLists.txt` file(s) for projects.

 # Contents